 Step 3: Hardship Withdrawal Consultation Appointment

 Students will be required to attend one 30 minute “Hardship Withdrawal Consultation” appointment.
 At this one-on-one appointment you will have the opportunity to develop a plan for whether your petition is accepted or denied.
 This provides you an opportunity to better prepare yourself for the upcoming semester(s) or develop a plan if you are not returning after your hardship withdrawal.
 You and your coach will also go over campus resources that you can utilize as part of your success strategy moving forward.
 Students will be given the link and instructions to schedule an appointment during step 2.
-Additionally, they can schedule an appointment online through the coaching website.
-Once you are on the website, login to EAB navigate by clicking "schedule a coaching appointment online" located on the right hand side.
-Then, (1) click on the blue “Make an Appointment” button, (2) under the dropdown “What type of appointment would you like to schedule” click “Academic Coaching/Exploratory Advising/Major Change (UAC)," and (3) under the dropdown “Service” select “Hardship Withdrawal Consultation.
+Additionally, they can schedule an appointment online through EAB Navigate by (1) clicking on the blue “Make an Appointment” button, (2) under the dropdown “What type of appointment would you like to schedule” click “Academic Coaching/Exploratory Advising/Major Change (UAC)," and (3) under the dropdown “Service” select “Hardship Withdrawal Consultation.
 Appointments can be made virtually or in-person.
 The appointment is required for your petition to be considered by the committee.
-If you have any questions, comments, or concerns please contact Josh Weakland at email@example.com or 803-576-6875.
+If you have any questions, comments, or concerns please contact Josh Weakland at firstname.lastname@example.org or 803-576-6875.

 Step 4: Receive Petition Decision(s)

 Once all documentation is received and the hardship withdrawal consultation appointment is completed, students will be notified by USC email when petitions are ready for committee review and regarding decision deadlines.
 Students will receive petition decisions by USC email.